iterative/dvc.org/content/docs/command-reference/gc.md

 explicitly provide the right set of options to specify what data is still needed (so that DVC can figure out what fils can be safely deleted).

-One of the scope options, `--workspace`, `--all-branches`, `--all-tags`, `--all-commits`, or any combination of them must be provided.
-Each of them corresponds to the current workspace _and_ a set of commits to analyze what files, directories and what versions are still needed and should be kept (by analyzing DVC-files in those commits).
+One of the scope options (`--workspace`, `--all-branches`, `--all-tags`, `--all-commits`) or a combination of them must be provided.
+Each of them corresponds to keeping the data for the current workspace, and for a certain set of commits (determined by reading the DVC-files in them).
+See the [Options](#options) section for more details.

 Unless the `--cloud` option is used, `dvc gc` does not remove data files from any remote.
 This means that any files collected from the local cache can be